-Dosa is very famous dish in south Indian stats right ?
+Dosa is a very famous dish in south Indian stats right ?
 I think now a days we should say not only in south indian states but in all around India.
-Basically dosa is made from rice batter and black lentils, and generally all south indian peoples are regularly takes rice in their day to day meals.
+Basically dosa is made from rice batter and black lentils, and generally, all south indian peoples are regularly takes rice in their day to day meals.
 Did you know that the 'dosa' is listed on the World's 50 most Delicious Foods?

 Dosa is also comes under the list of top ten Tasty Foods of the world.
 And once you will try one of these creative and delicious dosa recipes, you'll vouch for the rankings as well.

 If you are looking for great source of carbohydrates, than Rava Dosa is a great source of it.
 Rava dosa is very healthy and it provides energy to your body which is really needed.
 Also Rava Dosa is low in calories so that can be used for weight loss diet.